 - Assign Meaning.
-The meaning of the ritual should align with your brand positioning, or vice versa.
-If your brand is about bringing people together then the ritual needs to bring people together, likewise if your brand is about celebration, personal recognition or other consumer benefit.
+The meaning of the ritual should align with your brand positioning or vice versa.
+If your brand is about bringing people together then the ritual needs to bring people together, likewise if your brand is about celebration, personal recognition or other consumer benefits.

 Do not ignore packaging in creating a ritual behaviour or collateral material if you provide a service.
-Your packaging can play an important part in ritual process of opening, displaying and using the product.
+Your packaging can play an important part in the ritual process of opening, displaying and using the product.
 Japanese packaging often uses this to their advantage.
-For services the packaging and other materials associated with the service take on a significant symbolic role.
-With the drive to have all elements of service delivered online, this value creating opportunity maybe undervalue.
+For services, the packaging and other materials associated with the service take on a significant symbolic role.
+With the drive to have all elements of service delivered online, this value-creating opportunity maybe undervalue.

 Consumer rituals while sounding arcane and complex are a common part of everyday consumer life from getting ready in the morning to preparing to go to bed and all those other seemingly small events in our day like making a cup of tea, sitting down to study.
 As a marketer, rituals offer you the opportunity to align your product with consumer needs, giving your brand an emotional reason for being, creating a distinctive position and delivering value.
 The first step in realising their benefits is uncovering and understand which rituals are key to your strategy.